aklump/phone-number/knowledge/pages/general/README.md

 # Phone Number

 A lean, non-dependency PHP library to work with phone numbers.
+The focus of the library is on U.S. phone numbers only at this time.
+To work with international phone numbers you might try [Phone Normalizer](Phone Normalizer), from which we've taken the same formatting strategy.
+(Thank you, [dmamontov](https://github.com/dmamontov) and [1on](https://github.com/1on).)

 ![aklump/phone-number](../../images/aklump_phone_number.jpg)